BeAPI/bea-media-analytics/README.md

 At plugin activation, a single event will be added in order to index your contents.
 It generally takes 10-15 min to do so.

-At plugin deactivation, all blog's data are **deleted** to ensure not to weighing the DB and also for further safe reactivation.
+At plugin deactivation, all data stored by this plugin will be **deleted** to ensure not to weighing the DB and also for further safe reactivation.

 ## WordPress